Aerospace jamboree on tenterhooks over F-35 fighter, Airbus jet revamp

 Boeing officials say the change demonstrates its rival’s wavering strategy and that the market will be both far smaller than Airbus hopes - closer to 400 aircraft - and short-lived.

-Still, the launch is expected to lead to stiff competition as Boeing tries to limit any damage to margins and sales of its carbon-fiber 787.
+Still, the launch is expected to lead to stiff competition as Boeing tries to limit any damage to margins and sales of its carbon-fibre 787.

 Unmanned vehicles will also be a big topic at the show as the United States wrestles with export policy while Europe struggles to close a gap with Israel and the United States.